keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 ### Non-blocking tasks and evaluations

-Keptn offers the ability to perform arbitrary tasks and SLO evaluations both before a deployment and after a deployment.
+Keptn offers the ability to define tasks and SLO evaluations that run either before or after a deployment.
 By design, any pre-deployment task or SLO evaluation that fails will block the deployment.
 Often, this is the behaviour you want –- if a downstream dependency is unavailable or unhealthy, you probably don’t want to complete the deployment.